Options for Employers When An Employee with Migraines Is Missing Work

 • Creating migraine-friendly break rooms.
 Migraine sufferers may find relief in a dark, quiet room, free from visual disturbances.
 If you have the space for it, create a migraine-friendly break room for co workers.
 This can be as simple as a comfortable couch in a dimly-lit room for rest or even sleep support.

-The most important thing a boss employer can do for a people with migraine symptoms is to be willing to listen to their needs.
+The most important thing an employer can do for employees with migraine symptoms is to be proactive about listening to their needs.
 Instead of assuming you know what they need, ask them.
-This can help you start a dialogue about what would be useful and how you can meet their needs so that they can do their job.
+This can help you start a conversation about what would be useful and how you can meet their needs so that they can do their job.

 Reducing Migraine Triggers in the Office

 It’s not clear what exactly causes migraines in a person.
-Generally, research indicates it could be hormonal, environmental, stress, or a misfire in the brain somewhere.
-What is clear, though, is that there are many environmental factors that can trigger a migraine head pain.
+Generally, research indicates it could be hormonal, environmental, stress related, or a misfire somewhere in the brain.
+What is clear though, is that there are many environmental factors that play a role in triggering migraine pain.

 If employers can help reduce those triggering factors for people with migraine symptoms, they may see the number of sick days due to chronic migraine attacks go down.
 That means a boost to productivity, decrease in absence and reduced insurance costs, too.